 - 1. Scope change means any change to the scope of a contract to accommodate a need not originally provided for in the contract which could not have been reasonably anticipated at the time of award of contract; - 1.
-A scope change must be for the same deliverables as those provided for in the contract, and may include the acquisition of additional deliverables and/or an adjustment to the contract price. - 2.
-Approval to increase the acquisition value of the contract must be obtained by the requisitioner from their immediate Supervisor, Manager and Director in accordance with SCHEDULE F PURCHASING AUTHORITIES; - 3.
-Where multiple scope changes are required to increase the acquisition value of the contract, the requisitioner must obtain approval based on the cumulative acquisition value of the contract in accordance with SCHEDULE F PURCHASING AUTHORITIES; - 4.
-Single or cumulative scope changes must not exceed Council approved budget unless approval is given by the DCAO; - The budget overage must not exceed the DCAO's authority to approve overages to the Council approved budget as provided for in the Where it appears that additional funds will be required to complete a capital project approved in the budget, the Department Director may request that the DCAO approve an increase in the budget not to exceed fifty-thousand dollars (\$50,000);. - 5.
-Council approval for scope change must be obtained if a single scope change or cumulative scope changes exceed the approval authority of the DCAO as provided for in the Where it appears that additional funds will be required to complete a capital project approved in the budget, the Department Director may request that the DCAO approve an increase in the budget not to exceed fifty-thousand dollars (\$50,000);; and - 6.
+A scope change must be for the same deliverables as those provided for in the contract, and may include an adjustment to the contract price. - 2.
+Approval to increase the acquisition value of the contract must be obtained by the requisitioner from their immediate Supervisor, Manager or Director in accordance with SCHEDULE F PURCHASING AUTHORITIES; - 3.
+Where multiple scope changes are required that increase the acquisition value of the contract, the requisitioner must obtain approval based on the cumulative acquisition value of the contract in accordance with SCHEDULE F PURCHASING AUTHORITIES; - 4.
+Increases in the acquisition value of the contract due to single or cumulative scope changes must not exceed the Council approved budget unless approval is given by the DCAO as provided for in DCAO's Roles and Responsibilities 6.3.2; - Council approval for single or cumulative scope changes must be obtained if the value of such scope changes exceeds the approval authority of the DCAO as provided for in DCAO's Roles and Responsibilities 6.3.2; and - 6.
 Scope change does not include the award of provisional items not originally included in the initial award of contract.